 Hello.
 My name is Paul Wallace and I am the author of psnt.net.
 Here’s a little about me in case you’re interested.

-I teach physics and astronomy at Agnes Scott College in Decatur, Ga.
+I teach physics and astronomy at Agnes Scott College in Decatur.
 I also occasionally teach at local seminaries.
-In the fall I taught a class at Candler entitled Natural Science and the Doctrine of Creation, and in the spring I will co-teach a course (with Bill Brown) on science and the Old Testament at Columbia Theological Seminary.
+Last fall I taught a class at Candler entitled Natural Science and the Doctrine of Creation, and next semester I will co-teach a course (with Bill Brown) on science and the Old Testament at Columbia Theological Seminary.
 Though a Christian, I have a deep affection for Buddhism and have twice served on the faculty of the Emory-Tibet Science Initiative in Dharamshala, India.
 In an earlier life I spent three fun-filled summers in Greenbelt, Md. as a Faculty Fellow at NASA’s Goddard Space Flight Center.

 I am married to Elizabeth Sides Wallace and we have three children.
 We live in Atlanta and like it fine.